Remote Worker Life Insurance In The UK

 In contrast, a joint policy covers two people, generally yourself and your spouse.
 When one of you passes, the policy triggers and the benefit is paid out to the surviving partner, and that’s that; the policy generally doesn’t continue, and you may or may not be able to assign someone other than your partner as the beneficiary.

-Deciding whether to have a joint policy, a single policy, or two policies (one for each partner) can come down to your individual life circumstances, but it’s worth considering.
+Deciding whether to have a joint policy, a single policy, or two policies (one for each partner) can depend on your individual life circumstances, but it’s worth considering.

 Term vs Whole Life Insurance